 Lucy joined Watsi on March 12th, 2013.
 Three years ago, Lucy became the 2681st member to automatically support a new Watsi patient every month.
-Since then, 2,946 more people have become monthly donors!
-Lucy's most recent donation traveled 8,500 miles to support Collins, a toddler from Kenya, to fund bilateral club foot repair.
+Since then, 3,280 more people have become monthly donors!
+Lucy's most recent donation traveled 8,500 miles to support Eliphas, a 13-year-old from Kenya, to fund a surgery to repair his fractured femur.

 Collins is a young child from Kenya, who is the first born in a family of two children.
 His family hails from Mpuri village in Meru County.
 His mother is a housewife while his father is a mason.
 Collins has clubfoot of both feet.
 Clubfoot is a condition in which the foot is twisted out of shape.
 This causes difficulty walking and even wearing shoes.
 Fortunately, Collins traveled to visit our medical partner's care center, AIC Cure International Hospital.
 There, surgeons will perform clubfoot repair surgery on January 13th.
 Our medical partner, African Mission Healthcare Foundation, is requesting $1,224 to fund Collins's clubfoot repair.
 After treatment, he will be able to walk easily.
 “I am pleading for help for my son to undergo surgery so that he can walk and play like other children.
 I don’t want to see him struggling to walk.
 I will be happy to if you consider my son.
 God bless you,” Collin’s mother said.